 Inactivated vaccines use the killed or dead version of the germ that causes a disease.
 Inactivated vaccines typically do not provide immunity or protection as strong as live vaccines.
 One may need several doses or boosters shots over time so that the resistance stays against the diseases.
 Examples are Hepatitis A, Flu, Polio, and Rabies.

-Polysaccharide, subunit and conjugate vaccine use specific parts of the germ like its protein, sugar, or capsid (casing or covering around the germ).
+Polysaccharide, subunit and conjugate vaccines use specific parts of the germ like its protein, sugar, or capsid (casing or covering around the germ).
 As these vaccines use particular pieces of the germ, they give a powerful immune response that targets vital parts of the virus.
 One may need booster shots to keep the immunity steady.
 Examples are Hepatitis B, HPV, Whooping cough, Pneumococcal disease, and Shingles.

-Toxoid vaccine use a toxin or harmful product made by the germ that causes a disease.
+Toxoid vaccine uses a toxin or harmful product made by the germ that causes a disease.
 These vaccines create immunity against those parts of the germ that cause disease instead of the whole germ itself.
 It means that the protection or immune response is targeted at the toxin rather than the germ.
 One may need booster shots to get ongoing protection against diseases.
 Examples are Diphtheria and Tetanus.

 Strong immunity or protection is a way to prevent diseases.
-This statement is especially applicable to the newborns or small babies, who are yet to get the benefits of a grown-up’s immunity and preventive coping mechanisms against infections.
+This statement is especially applicable to newborns or small babies, who are yet to get the benefits of a grown-up’s immunity and preventive coping mechanisms against infections.
 When a baby is born, his or her immune system is not fully developed.
 It can put a child at a higher risk for infections.
 Administering vaccines and supplying immunization reduces the risk of infection by working with the natural defense to help develop protection, resistance, and immunity to diseases.

-Q1.
-Why is Immunisation Necessary?
+1. Why is Immunization Necessary?

-Q2.
-How Does Immunisation Help Infants?
+2. How Does Immunization Help Infants?

 Vaccines help in preventing diseases.
 The diseases that vaccines prevent can be dangerous and even deadly.
 When a child is born, he or she has low immunity, and it develops over time.
 The chances of your child catching vaccine-preventable diseases may be small, according to statistics.
 However, no parent would like their child to lack protection if they ever need it.
 The reasons are that a child is exposed to thousands of germs that can be deadly.
 Vaccines make use of small amounts of antigens to help a child’s immune system recognise and learn to fight diseases.
-Antigens are pieces of germs that cause the body’s immune system to start their fight mode.
+Antigens are pieces of germs that cause the body’s immune system to start its fight mode.